BenikaH/Statcast-Data-Analysis/README.md

 # Statcast-Data-Analysis
 Files used to manage and analyze data from MLB Statcast

-Early development of files to manage downloaded data from MLB statcast

 Currently written to only handle pitching data downloaded from BaseballSavant.com.
 Future methods will take data from additional sources.

-File title "statcast_data_analysis.py" is now the outdated file.
-Debugged and works for limited analysis functions.
-Will be removed after the new files are improved and further utilized

 Files utilized in improved encapsulated data set-up: statcast_analysis_main.py